 Although filming on-location in the Philippines lasted from March 1976 until May 1977, Marlon Brando's presence on-set was only six weeks (from September 2, until October 11, 1976).

-At the 1979 Cannes Film Festival, Francis Ford Coppola iconically said about the film, "My movie is not about Vietnam...my movie is Vietnam".
+At the 1979 Cannes Film Festival, Francis Ford Coppola iconically said about the film, "My film is not about Vietnam.
+It is Vietnam".

 Francis Ford Coppola's wife, Eleanor Coppola, filmed and recorded the making of this film, leading to Hearts of Darkness: A Filmmaker's Apocalypse (1991).